Juan-Nathan/wvs-confidence-analysis/README.md

 - `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most significant predictors across Romania, its peer cluster, and the pooled group of other countries.

 ### Effectiveness of clustering:
-- Regression models fitted to Romania produced performance and predictor patterns that **more closely matched** its peer group than all other countries combined.
+- Regression models fitted to Romania produced performance and predictor patterns that **more closely matched** its peer group than those of all other countries combined.
 - This confirms that the **clustering approach was effective**, enhancing the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.

 ## How to Run